 A sluggish or complicated OTC process can result in lost revenue, lost customers, reputation damage, and even compliance issues.

-Improve the end-to-end OTC cycle with process mining and download the Minit OTC Mini Success Story here.
+Improve the end-to-end OTC cycle with process mining and download the Minit OTC Cast Study here.

 This article breaks down common Process Mining use cases and applies them directly to the order to cash cycle.
 The outcome is a comprehensive hot-spot map which reveals bottlenecks, compliance red flags, duplications, time-draining rework, outliers, and opportunities for improvement.